NazmuMasood/FineDine-Restaurant-Management-System/README.md

 Note -
 ---------
-1. This is not ready for PRODUCTION.
-2. The username and password of sample users are stored in table `users`.
+1. The username and password of sample users are stored in table `users`.
-3. Only Customers with "Verified" status can place orders using "Cash on Delivery" option.
+2. Only Customers with "Verified" status can place orders using "Cash on Delivery" option.
-4. By default a new customer gets 2000 coins in Wallet on signing up, and a fake Credit card number & CVV number is generated and stored in SQL Table "wallet_details" with corresponding new customer's ID.
+3. By default a new customer gets 2000 coins in Wallet on signing up, and a fake Credit card number & CVV number is generated and stored in SQL Table "wallet_details" with corresponding new customer's ID.
-5. Use that Card Number & CVV while placing an order, else order won't be successful or use "Cash on delivery" option.
+4. Use that Card Number & CVV while placing an order, else order won't be successful or use "Cash on delivery" option.
-6. What's lacking?
+5. What's lacking?
 Dynamic payment(real payment system) and error reporting lacks in this project.
 And also one might wish for showing corresponding food item's photo and all that stuff.

 screenshot credit: https://github.com/haxxorsid/food-ordering-system